-Introduce rural style to your home with these easy – and beautiful – country decorating ideas.
+These easy – and beautiful – country decorating ideas will effortlessly introduce rural style to your home.
 Picking up on the key elements of the look, from natural materials to colour and pattern, they'll bring a softness and warmth to your living spaces for an inviting interior with an elegantly rustic touch.

 If you’re lucky enough to have an original fireplace, consider restoring rather than replacing.
 It will become the focal point of your country decorating scheme, bringing authentic warmth and period style to your property.

 ‘If it’s covered, pull away plasterboard to see what you’re working with – we’ve come across rare Minton tiles and exquisite marble before now,’ says Owen Pacey, restoration specialist and founder of Renaissance London.